imliuyzh/lfs101x-notes/chapter7.md

 | tail | Used to print the last 10 lines of a file by default.
 You can change the number of lines by doing -n 15 or just -15 if you wanted to look at the last 15 lines instead of the default |
 | head | The opposite of tail; by default, it prints the first 10 lines of a file |

-## touch
+## `touch`

-touch is often used to set or update the access, change, and modify times of files.
+`touch` is often used to set or update the access, change, and modify times of files.
 By default, it resets a file's timestamp to match the current time.
-However, you can also create an empty file using touch: `$ touch <filename>`.
+However, you can also create an empty file using `touch`: `$ touch <filename>`.

-touch provides several useful options.
+`touch` provides several useful options.
 For example, the -t option allows you to set the date and timestamp of the file to a specific value: `$ touch -t 12091600 myfile`.
 This sets the myfile file's timestamp to 4 p.m., December 9th (12 09 1600).

-## mkdir
+## `mkdir`

-mkdir is used to create a directory:
+`mkdir` is used to create a directory:
-- mkdir sampdir
+- `mkdir sampdir`
   - It creates a sample directory named sampdir under the current directory
-- mkdir /usr/sampdir
+- `mkdir /usr/sampdir`
   - It creates a sample directory called sampdir under /usr
-- mkdir -p /tmp/somedir/subdir
+- `mkdir -p /tmp/somedir/subdir`
   - It creates a sample directory named subdir even if somedir/ or tmp/ does not exist

 ## Moving, Renaming or Removing a File

-Note that mv can:
+Note that `mv` can:
 - Simply rename a file
 - Move a file to another location, while possibly changing its name at the same time